robashton/blog/input/pages/Learning OMeta in Greece/content.markdown

 So what IS OMeta?
 It turns out that I do have a little experience in this area because OMeta is a expression parsing language, and like most people I've written a few parsers and compilers in my few years as a software developer.

 OMeta is a bit different in that it had a specific goal - chiefly that of making it fast to prototype new languages/parsing constructs, and indeed it can be used to do pretty much the whole chain in the compilation process (parsing, intepreting and compilation).

+You can read the [original paper](http://www.vpri.org/pdf/tr2008003_experimenting.pdf), it's the best source of information apart from just reading the implementation.

 *I'm not going to do a blog series on this, just wanted to throw up some stuff as I learned it :)*